hypercube1024/firefly/_docs/http-server-and-client.md

     }
 }
 ```
-In the above example, if a GET request is made to path: "http://localhost:8080/good/fruit/3" then the route will match and type will receive the value "fruit" and id will receive the value "3".
+In the above example, if a GET request is made to path: "http://localhost:8080/good/fruit/3" then the type will receive the value "fruit" and id will receive the value "3".
 ```
 get good type: fruit, id: 3
 ```

 # Routing by exact path
 A route can be set-up to match the path from the request URI.
-In this case it will match any request which has a path that’s the same as the specified path.
+In this case, it will match any request which has a path that’s the same as the specified path.

-In the following example the handler will be called for a request /product/tools/.
-We also ignore trailing slashes so it will be called for paths /product/tools and /product/tools/ too:
+In the following example, the handler will be called for a request /product/tools/.
+We also ignore trailing slashes, so it will be called for paths /product/tools and /product/tools/ too:
 ```java
 public class RoutingByExactPathDemo {
     public static void main(String[] args) {